-My Fair Lady Famous Lines
+My Fair Lady Movie Quotes

-Henry Higgins (Rex Harrison):
+Henry Higgins (

 "She's so deliciously low.
 So horribly dirty."